 Pastis is an alcohol infusion from France which contains 38-45% ABV.
 Its essential ingredients are anise and licorice, but it can also contain more than 50 other herbs and spices except for mugworts.
 All Pastis producers keep their own recipes in secret.
 This spirit is very popular in France, Belgium, and Luxemburg.
-Among other similar spirits are Italian liqueur Sambuca, Greece vodka Ouzo, and Middle Eastern Arak.
+Among other similar spirits are Italian liqueur Sambuca, Greek vodka Ouzo, and Middle Eastern Arak.

 French housewives always keep handy anise vodka in the kitchen, since pastis is not only good for drinking but also making cocktails, adding to pastries, meat dishes, and soups.
-Pastis should be stored in a cool dark place but not in a refrigerator, otherwise the essential oils of anise crystallize and precipitate.
+Pastis should be stored in a cool dark place but not in a refrigerator, otherwise, the essential oils of anise crystallize and precipitate.

 Pastis is served in shot glasses with a thick bottom and is drunk in sips.
 Instead of water, you can mix the drink with juice or syrup, or you can sweeten it with ordinary sugar using an absinthe spoon.
 To do this, put a slice of refined sugar on a special teaspoon with holes and pour it over with water.
 The resulting solution should flow into the anise liqueur right away.

-One of the key properties of this drink, for which the French love and appreciate it, is the coolness it gives even in the most muggy weather That’s why pastis is an affordable liqueur which remains favorite among blue collars, uptown folk, and aristocrats.
-It’s a strong alcohol, but it has certain softness to it which embodies the spirit of France itself.
+One of the key properties of this drink, for which the French love and appreciate it, is the coolness it gives even in the muggiest weather That’s why pastis is an affordable liqueur which remains favorite among blue collars, uptown folk, and aristocrats.
+It’s a strong alcohol, but it has a certain softness to it which embodies the spirit of France itself.
 Pastis is served on official visits and family dinners to this day.